RohitKochhar/django-unchained/README.md

 ## Abstract

-`django-unchained` is a template engine for containerized [Django](https://www.djangoproject.com/) applications, all contained within it's own [Docker](https://www.docker.com) container, invoked by one call.

-`django-unchained` is run as a Docker container hosted on Docker Hub.
-It will ask you some base questions about your project and then create a skeleton app along with both a Dockerfile and docker-compose.yml file, creating a containerized skeleton Django container within seconds.
+`django-unchained` is a [Docker](https://www.docker.com) image used to create templated, containerized [Django](https://www.djangoproject.com/) applications, along with both a templated [Dockerfile](https://docs.docker.com/engine/reference/builder/) and templated [docker-compose](https://docs.docker.com/compose/) file

+## How it works

+This is a systems-level overview of the package.
+For technical usage, look below.

+By executing the following command:

+`$ docker run -v $(pwd)/output:/output -it rohitrohitrohit/django-unchained`

+We are saying a few things:
+    - We are telling docker that we want to run the image rohitrohitrohit/django-unchained interactively (-it).
+        - First, Docker checks if this image, rohitrohitrohit/django-unchained exists on your local machine.
+If it doesn't it is pulled from [Docker Hub](https://hub.docker.com/repository/docker/rohitrohitrohit/django-unchained).
+    - We are also telling docker that we want to share a volume (-v) with this image.
+That means that there will be a folder which contains data for both our Host and out image, the rest of the two systems are isolated.
+        - Here we are saying that the volume should be called `output` on both the host and container (host-location:container-location).
+        - We use $(pwd) since docker requires that the argument to the -v flag be an absolute path.

+Once this command is run, the image is retrieved remotely and then run interactively on your host machine.
+    - When our container starts running, it will automatically execute `unchained.py`, which starts and waits for the users input.
+    - Once the user input is provided, the image will create the relevant files and skeleton app files and save them in the shared volume, which is `output` by default.
+    - After the files are created, the container exits and the files are available for the user in the `output` folder.

 ## Requirements

 All you need to have pre-installed to use this package is Docker.
 I'm not going to explain how to download Docker, since it is so well documented on their website.

-### Docker Installation
+### Docker Usage

 1. In your terminal (with Docker installed), run the following command: